CHEEM: Continual Learning by Reuse, New, Adapt and Skip -- A Hierarchical Exploration-Exploitation Approach: Our Proposed CHEEM

-\subsubsection{Balancing Exploration and Exploitation:}
+\subsection{Balancing Exploration and Exploitation}

-As illustrated in Figure~\ref{fig:nas-sampling}, to harness the best of the vanilla pure exploration strategy and the proposed exploitation strategy, we apply epoch-wise exploration and exploitation sampling for simplicity.
+As illustrated in Fig.~\ref{fig:nas-sampling}, to harness the best of the pure exploration strategy and the proposed exploitation strategy, we apply epoch-wise exploration and exploitation sampling for simplicity.
+For the pure exploration, we directly uniformly sample the experts at a layer $l$, consisting of the $n$ experts from the previous $t-1$ tasks, and the {\tt New} and {\tt Skip} operations, where $n\leq t-1$.
 At the beginning of an epoch in the Supernet training, we choose the pure exploration strategy with a probability of $\epsilon_1$ (e.g., 0.3), and the hierarchical sampling strategy with a probability of $1-\epsilon_1$.
 Similarly, when generating the initial population during the evolutionary search, we draw a candidate target network from a uniform distribution over the operations with a probability of $\epsilon_2$, and from the hierarchical sampling process with a probability of $1-\epsilon_2$, respectively.
 In practice, we set $\epsilon_2 > \epsilon_1$ (e.g., $\epsilon_2=0.5$) to encourage more exploration during the evolutionary search, while encouraging more exploitation for faster learning in the Supernet training.
-As we shall show in the experiment, this exploration-exploitation strategy achieves higher Average Accuracy and results in a lower parameter increase than pure exploration.
+We study the effect of $\epsilon_1$ and $\epsilon_2$ in Fig. \ref{fig:eps-ablation} in the supplementary.